isaacwilliams/losing-games-blog/src/pages/2018-12-12-gods/index.md

 Roll with a -1 modifier if there are any cities or heavy industry within the area.

-Roll with a +1 modifier if the people in the area are particularly pious (beyond the what is demanded by the god's HD).
+Roll with a +1 modifier if the people in the area are particularly pious (beyond what is demanded by the god's HD).

 | 2d6  | Attitude          | Detail
 |------|-------------------|-------------------------